luzhaigo/prive/README.md

-# Prive
+# Prive Facebook Page
 This web app is built by Vue.js and is still in development.
 It can show your own facebook pages.

 You can set up env variable VUE_APP_APPID with facebook application appId if you want to clone this repo and start coding.

-You can access by https://luzhaigo.github.io/prive/
+You can access by https://luzhaigo.github.io/prive_facebook_page/
 ## Project setup
 ```
 yarn install